physical-reasoning/physical-reasoning.github.io/submit.md

 ### Note on reviewing

-By submitting to this workshop, authors agree to provide meaningful peer-reviews for (upto) 3 other non-conflicting submissions to the workshop.
+By submitting to this workshop, authors agree to provide meaningful peer-reviews for (up to) 3 other non-conflicting submissions to the workshop.